DEV Community

 AWS- What is streaming Data?

-Information derived from such analysis gives companies visibility into many aspects of their business and customer activity such as –service usage (for metering/billing), server activity, website clicks, and geo-location of devices, people, and physical goods –and enables them to respond promptly to emerging situations.
-For example, businesses can track changes in public sentiment on their brands and products by continuously analyzing social media streams, and respond in a timely fashion as the necessity arises.
+Information derived from such analysis gives companies visibility into many aspects of their business and customer activity, such as service usage (for metering/billing), server activity, website clicks, and the geo-location of devices, people, and physical goods, and enables them to respond promptly to emerging situations.
+For example, businesses can track changes in public sentiment on their brands and products by continuously analyzing social media streams and responding promptly as necessary.

 The stream processing platform processes trillions of events and petabytes of data per day.